Published on

 Conclusion

 Congratulations!
 We just made significant progress toward building cool and exciting ML applications in the next part of this series.
 We learned the algorithm to calculate the dot product, and then we gained visual intuition around this operation.
 Then we learned about a special type of vector called embeddings, and we explored the embeddings generated by a neural network called CLIP.
-In Part 3 of this series (coming July 2024), we will tie all of this knowledge together to build a visual similarity search engine.
+In Part 3, we will tie all of this knowledge together to build an image search engine.

 Quiz